Data-driven analysis of a SUSY GUT of flavour: The Model

 We now consider the SUSY breaking sector of the low energy scale MSSM generated after integrating out the heavy degrees of freedom.
 In the context of the standard phenomenological $R$-parity conserving MSSM, the soft Lagrangian is parametrised as

-where $\Tilde{\phi}$ denotes the superpartner of the SM particle $\phi$.
+where $\Tilde{\phi}$ denotes the generic superpartner of a generic SM particle $\phi$.
 Assuming that the SUSY breaking is controlled by some hidden sector mediated by a superfield $X$, the soft parameters described in \eqref{eqn:SUSY_breaking_Lagrangian} are generated when $X$ develops a VEV in its F-term at the SUSY breaking scale.
 Furthermore, we consider that the SUSY breaking mechanism is independent of the flavour breaking one.
+Note that we assume non universal gaugino masses in our analysis.
+While this is the case in simplistic $SU(5)$ models, many extensions can account for non universal masses, see e.g.\ Ref.\ \cite{King:2007vh}.

 The new flavour structure arising from the SUSY breaking sector is also controlled by the flavour symmetry, in a similar fashion as the SM texture is.
 Extracting the results from Ref.\ \cite{Dimou:2015yng}, we first summarise the predictions for the soft trilinear terms $A_f$,